-Two of every three Americans believe -- incorrectly -- that a consumer's age is a factor used in calculating a credit score, according to a new survey.
+According to a new survey from VantageScore and the Consumer Federation of America, two of every three Americans believe — incorrectly — that a consumer’s age is a factor used in calculating a credit score.
+But that’s not the only misconception.

 “Consumers need to know what their score is used for, what goes into it and how to improve it so that they can avoid the costly effects of a poor credit score,” Barrett Burns, president and chief executive of VantageScore, said in a teleconference accompanying the announcement.

 Credit scores are a numerical rating based on the information listed in a borrower’s credit report.
 The scores are important to borrowers because of the way they are used in lending and other business decisions.
 Banks, for example, consider these scores when choosing whether to lend borrowers money and at what interest rate.
 VantageScore, the company involved in creating the survey, was established in 2006 as a joint venture by the three major U.S. credit bureaus and while it’s score is gaining popularity, VantageScore remains less frequently used than the dominant U.S. credit score, known as the FICO score.

 The CFA said it has conducted its survey six times over the past eight years, but the 2011 survey in conjunction with VantageScore is the most comprehensive to date.
 To administer this year’s survey, questions developed by CFA and VantageScore were posed to a representative sample of more than 1,000 U.S. adults between Jan.
 28 and 31, 2011.